 When I first discovered them last summer, I chopped and sauteed them with chard and kale in lieu of regular garlic.

-This weekend, I’m going to make a trip to the Inwood farmer’s market and buy a few dozen to turn into pesto, which I can freeze and use for months to come.
+This weekend, I’m going to make a trip to the Inwood farmer’s market and buy a few dozen to turn into garlic scape pesto, which I can freeze and use for months to come.

 - 5 garlic scapes, cut into 1/4-inch slices